I believe we’re often growing more when alone.

 There is strength in being with the right person in the right place, and the dark lodge knows this.
 So intuition directs us, but interference miss-directs us.
 We get attached to what we should relax about, and too detached about what we should prioritize.
 We don't trust our intuition.

 But the good news is: Light always wins, eventually.
-So we eventually end up where we should be, with who we should be with, doing what we should be doing.
+So we eventually end up where we should be, and who we should be with.
 The dark lodge can only slow down the working out of the plan, it can't stop it.

-And everything I write about in my blog: meditation, yoga, nutrition, and especially the Energetic Healing Therapies - because they work with Light - are ways to heal and protect ourselves, so we can be where we should be, more and more, doing the work we should be doing, and enjoying our life.
+And everything I write about in my blog: meditation, yoga, nutrition, and especially the Energetic Healing Therapies, because they work with Light, are ways to heal and protect ourselves, so we can be more where we should be, doing the work we should be doing, and enjoying our life.

-But even if we don't use these things that much, we will still be healing, because God is constantly moving everything forward, dispelling delusion, and guiding humanity forward in their next steps.
+But even if we don't use those things much, we will still be healing, because God is constantly moving everything forward, dispelling delusion, and guiding humanity forward in their next steps.
 That's intuition and evolution.

 As We Heal, We Change